Series · LeetCode Patterns · Chapter 3

 Dynamic growthReallocateNatural

-The trade-off is concrete: arrays win on access and cache behavior, linked lists win when you mutate the structure often and do not need to jump around.
-Once you internalize this, problem selection becomes obvious — “can I reach the kth element?” points to an array; “do I need to splice out the middle without copying?” points to a list.
+The trade-off is clear: arrays excel in access and cache behavior, while linked lists are better for frequent mutations and when you don’t need to jump around.
+Once you understand this, problem selection becomes obvious — “can I reach the kth element?” suggests an array; “do I need to splice out the middle without copying?” suggests a list.

 Insert and delete pointer rewiring